Echipa-Mds/Syfe-JocMemorie/README.md

-​	We performed the fourth test to decide if the distance sensor works properly, ie if it approximates well the distance from it to the first object in front of it.
+​	We performed the fourth test to decide if the distance sensor works properly, ie if it correctly approximates the distance from it to the first object in front of it.

 #### 	Following the tests performed, we found that the sensor works properly.